Cyclohexanone monooxygenase

 This enzyme contains 540 residues organized into a single subunit.
 Cyclohexanone monooxygenase is one of the most prominent Baeyer-Villiger monooxygenases (BVMOs) and has a low substrate specificity, allowing it to catalyze a number of reactions; given the variety of substrates, cyclohexanone monooxygenase is a useful enzyme for industrial applications.

 Enzyme mechanism

-Cyclohexanone monooxygenase (CHMO) uses NADPH and O_{2} as cosubstrates and FAD as a cofactor to insert an oxygen atom into the substrate.
-The process involves the formation of a falvin-peroxide and Criegee intermediate.
+Cyclohexanone monooxygenase (CHMO) uses nicotinamide adenine dinucleotide phosphate (NADPH) and molecular oxygen as cosubstrates and flavin adenine dinucleotide as a cofactor to insert an oxygen atom into the substrate.
+The process involves the formation of a flavin-peroxide and Criegee intermediate.

 CHMO is a member of the Baeyer-Villiger monooxygenase (BVMO) family and flavin-containing monooxygenases (FMO) superfamily.

 Cyclohexanone undergoes the following process, similar to the Baeyer-Villiger reactions, to be converted into hexano-6-lactone using CHMO.